zeng-yifei/STAG4D/README.md

 ```

 # Video-to-4D
-To generate the examples in the project page, you can download the dataset from google drive[https://drive.google.com/file/d/1YDvhBv6z5SByF_WaTQVzzL9qz3TyEm6a/view?usp=sharing].
+To generate the examples in the project page, you can download the dataset from [google drive](https://drive.google.com/file/d/1YDvhBv6z5SByF_WaTQVzzL9qz3TyEm6a/view?usp=sharing).
 Place them in the dataset folder, and run:
 ```bash
 python main.py --config configs/stag4d.yaml path=dataset/minions save_path=minions